appserver-io/appserver/index.md

 {% include widgets/boxes.html boxes = page.boxes-targetgroups %}
 <p><br/></p>

-appserver.io is a next-generation PHP infrastructure consisting of a lightning fast webserver completely written in PHP including additional frequently needed services in one powerful bundle.
+The new appserver.io is a next-generation PHP infrastructure consisting of a lightning fast webserver completely written in PHP including additional frequently needed services in one powerful bundle.
 You can use all of the services or only specifically selected services in your existing application with no additional tweaks.
 This is just what you need since we have eliminated the need for additional tools or additional services,